lukemenard/AgEagle_Eng-Test/README.md

 Notes:

+* We do not require that the web application be separate from the API in terms of servers.
+We do, however, want to see separate endpoints for getting the data and rendering the data
 * Do this test in what ever language(s) and way you feel comfortable in.
 Ideally the UI portion is a webframework of some form
 * Use this test as a showcase of good development practices
 * Please include instructions on how to run your application as a part of submitting